HUMBIO 112. Conservation Biology: A Latin American Perspective. 3 Units.

 HUMBIO 133.
 Human Physiology.
 4 Units.

 Human physiology will be examined by organ systems: cardiovascular, respiratory, renal, gastrointestinal and endocrine.
 Molecular and cell biology and signaling principles that underlie organ development, pathophysiology and opportunities for regenerative medicine are discussed, as well as integrative control mechanisms and fetal development.
-Prerequisite: Biology or Human Biology core.
+Prerequisite: Human Biology core, Biology core, or equivalent, or consent of instructor.

 Same as: BIO 112